This sweet roll is pure Texas.

 This morning Dave and the Russian Vera join forces, one with a fork and the other a knife.
 The roll is carefully, surgically divided into smaller bites and by the end of breakfast they have finished half and put the other half in a takeout box.

 I look for togas here but people in Pier 19 are wearing windbreakers and baseball caps and look middle class.
-We have a Caesar in the White House,but, as far as I know,he doesn’t have a professional food taster.
+We sometimes think we have a Caesar in the White House,but, so far, American Caesar’s don’t have a professional food taster, don’t get killed too often, and are kicked out of office after eight years if they can fool the voters two elections in a row.

 Vera will have to walk miles to deal recover from this decadence.